What is Lymphoma?

 Diagnosing AITL requires taking a biopsy (sample of the tumor tissue) and looking at the cells under a microscope.
 A series of other tests may be done to determine the extent, or stage, of the disease.
 These can include blood tests, a computed tomography (CT) scan, a positron emission tomography (PET) scan, a magnetic resonance imaging (MRI) scan, and bone marrow biopsy.

-The majority of patients with AITL are diagnosed with advanced-stage disease, either Stage III or Stage IV.
-In Stage III, affected lymph nodes are found both above and below the diaphragm.
-In Stage IV, one or more organs beyond the lymph nodes are affected, such as the bone, bone marrow, skin or liver.
+This means that the disease has grown and/or affects many areas of the body (Figure 1) and requires treatment.
+Less-extensive disease, Stage I (localized disease that has not spread beyond one lymph node or other location) or Stage II (disease has spread only to nearby lymph nodes), is rare in AITL.
+In Stage III, affected lymph nodes are found both above and below the diaphragm (the muscle that separates the chest from the abdomen).
+In Stage IV, one or more organs beyond the lymph nodes are affected, such as the bone, bone marrow, skin, or liver.